AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 **Issues:**
 1. **SUBQUERY IN SELECT:** COUNT_BIG subquery executes per row
-   - Should be LEFT JOIN with GROUP BY for performance
+   - MUST be LEFT JOIN with GROUP BY for performance
    - Can't create indexed view with correlated subquery
-2. **COMMENTED OUT INDEX:** Should create the clustered index for materialization
+2. **COMMENTED OUT INDEX:** MUST create the clustered index for materialization
 3. **NO FILTERING:** Returns all models (including inactive)
-4. **NO SORTING:** Should have ORDER BY for consistent results
+4. **NO SORTING:** MUST have ORDER BY for consistent results

 **Dependencies:**
 - **DEPENDS ON:**